ExCiteS/communitymaps-help/_en/data-privacy-statement.md

 ## How to contact us

-If you want to request information about our privacy policy you can email us (info @ mappingforchange.org.uk) or write to:
+If you want to request information about our privacy policy you can email us [info@mappingforchange.org.uk](mailto:info@mappingforchange.org.uk) or write to:
 Mapping for Change CIC.
 Mildmay Community Centre.
 Woodville Road.
 London.
 N16 8NA

 ## Mapping for Change CIC retention periods